 A Leave of Absence allows a student to temporarily interrupt his/her academic program.
 A student may be granted a leave of absence for medical or personal reasons for a period not to exceed one hundred and twenty days (120) days per calendar year.
 The maximum time allowed for the entire program must not exceed one hundred and eighty days (180).
 To obtain a leave of absence, the student must submit a request in writing or by phone to the Registrar Office.
 The request must specify the reason for the absence, the effective date, start date, and the date on which the student expects to return to the University.
 If a student has requested a Leave of Absence for a period not exceeding two (2) weeks, he/she must return to classes on or before the date specified in the request.
-In this case, the student to make the necessary arrangement with the instructor(s) to make-up work missed because of the absence.
+In this case, the student can continue his/her academic program immediately.
+It is the responsibility of the student to make the necessary arrangement with the instructor(s) to make-up work missed because of the absence.